Mamma Andersson: Exhibitions

 Moderna Museet in Stockholm hosted a major solo exhibition of the artist's work in 2007, curated by Ann-Sofi Noring.
-The exhibition traveled to Helsingin Taidehalli, Helsingfors, and Camden Arts Centre, London.
+The exhibition traveled to Helsingin Taidehalli, Helsinki, and Camden Arts Centre, London.
 The exhibition catalogue includes essays by Ann-Sofi Noring, Kim Levin and Midori Matsui, poems by Thomas Tidholm and a conversation between Karin Mamma Andersson and the author and playwright Lars Norén.

 The artist's prints were exhibited at Crown Point Press, San Francisco in 2009.
 In 2010, Andersson exhibited at Aspen Art Museum, Colorado.
 Her work was the subject of a solo exhibition at Museum Haus Esters in Krefeld, Germany in 2011.
 She had three solo exhibitions at David Zwirner Gallery in New York City: Room Under the Influence (2006), Who is sleeping on my pillow (2010), and Behind the Curtain (2015).

 Her solo exhibition Memory Banks opened in October 2018 at The Contemporary Arts Center (CAC), Cincinnati, Ohio.